 Ecological States: Politics of Sustainable Urbanization in China

 China is the world's largest producer and consumer of seafood, with its Southern cities in particular cycling distant water catches from around the world.
 My current research project, Urban Oceans: Consumption, Conservation, Contested Sovereignties, traces the global reach of China's urban demand for highly valued and endangered oceanic life.
 In the wake of campaigns to limit consumption of shark fins in China, the consumption of fish maw, a dried fish organ from large species valued for medicinal, beautifying, and nutrient properties, has risen drastically.
-Linking the palettes of urban China with global oceans, this multi-sited and multi-methods project includes the first ever mitochondrial DNA test of fish maw, a dried fish organ prized for medicinal and nutritive properties, on the Hong Kong market.
-In addition to studying fish maw conservation efforts linked to market classification and consumer behavior in Hong Kong, this project also queries international conservation efforts and the political economy of deep water fisheries.
-This project aims to redefine the reach of the "urban" while centering China at the heart of global ocean governance and sustainability.
+Linking the palettes of urban China with global oceans, this multi-sited and multi-methods project includes mitochondrial DNA test of fish maw on the Hong Kong market.
+In addition to studying fish maw conservation efforts, market classification, and consumer behavior in Hong Kong, this project also queries international conservation efforts and the political economy of deep water fisheries.
+The project examines the reach of the "urban" while centering China at the heart of global ocean governance.
 For this project, I have partnered with WWF Hong Kong and the Therkildsen Conservation Genomics and Molecular Ecology Lab at Cornell University.

 Max Woodworth, Xuefei Ren, Jesse Rodenbiker, Ettori Santi, Yining Tan, Li Zhang, and Yu Zhou .
-Researching China During a Period of Covid-19 Travel Restrictions.
-Book Chapter in Preparation for COVID-19 and Emerging World of ad-hoc Geographies.
+Researching China During the Covid-19 Pandemic.
+(Forthcoming) Book Chapter in COVID-19 and Emerging World of ad-hoc Geographies.
 Springer Publishing Stanley Brunn, Editor.